1337Core/pasteimg/README.md

 # pasteimg

-tiny cli that saves the current clipboard image to your downloads folder as a slightly compressed jpeg or lossless png (with `--lossless`). the saved file is then revealed in finder.
+tiny cli that saves the current clipboard image to your downloads folder as a slightly compressed jpeg or lossless png (with `--lossless`). the saved file is then opened in finder.

 ## requirements
 - macos only